pranitsethi/Median/README.md

 <source wikipedia>
 Introselect works by optimistically starting out with quickselect and only switching to a worst-case linear-time selection algorithm (the Blum-Floyd-Pratt-Rivest-Tarjan median of medians algorithm) if it recurses too many times without making sufficient progress.
 The switching strategy is the main technical content of the algorithm.
 Simply limiting the recursion to constant depth is not good enough, since this would make the algorithm switch on all sufficiently large lists.
 Musser discusses a couple of simple approaches:

-    Keep track of the list of sizes of the subpartitions processed so far.
+    :Keep track of the list of sizes of the subpartitions processed so far.
 If at any point k recursive calls have been made without halving the list size, for some small positive k, switch to the worst-case linear algorithm.
-    Sum the size of all partitions generated so far.
+    :Sum the size of all partitions generated so far.
 If this exceeds the list size times some small positive constant k, switch to the worst-case linear algorithm.
 This sum is easy to track in a single scalar variable.

 Both approaches limit the recursion depth to k ⌈log n⌉ = O(log n) and the total running time to O(n).